 Matter and the Universe

 Curiosity-driven research is at the core of the Program Matter and the Universe, determines our priorities, and drives what instruments we build and what experiments we design.
+With the accelerator facilities at GSI, the program operates the largest facility for nuclear structure, nuclear astrophysics and hadron physics in Europe and contributes to the operation of numerous facilities worldwide.
+The research opportunities of GSI will be multiplied with the start of the FAIR accelerator facility.

 We strive to identify the most fundamental matter constituents, to study the forces that act between them at the highest possible precision, as well as to understand the influence of these fundamental building blocks and forces on the evolution of the universe.